francois-gm/go-kabk/2023-2024-go4-thesis-assignment/03a-css-layout/02b-exercice-layout-units/README.md

-# CSS layout units exercice
+# CSS layout units exercise

 ## a) Open this document, and let's do some unit changes...